MindMac/androguard-yara/README.md

 #Androguard module for Yara
 This module for Yara is part of the Koodous project [https://koodous.com](https://koodous.com) and it integrates static APK analysis with Yara.
-Uou can use it to find APKs by package name, permissions or API level, etc. You can find the documentation for this module in the Koodous documentation's site: [http://docs.koodous.com/yara/androguard/](http://docs.koodous.com/yara/androguard/)
+You can use it to find APKs by package name, permissions or API level, etc. You can find the documentation for this module in the Koodous documentation's site: [http://docs.koodous.com/yara/androguard/](http://docs.koodous.com/yara/androguard/)

 ## Preparing compilation
 If you want to use this module, first you need to re-compile Yara with the androguard module.
 To do so, you need to modify some files.
 Follow the basic steps in the official docs: